Top 10 Methods for Finding Jobs

 - Professional Associations or State Agencies: More than likely the professional associations in your field post vacancies at no cost to their members on their website or LinkedIn group.
 For example, if you are interested in human resources, browse the national or local listings of the Society for Human Resources.
 Teachers may also benefit from the centralized postings of the Associated School Board of South Dakota.

 - State Job Banks: Every state has a Department of Labor office that invests resources in workforce development and job searching.
 Employers can post opportunities for free.
 You are required to register, but there are no user fees.
-Identify the respective office of the states you are targeting in your search.
+Identify the respective office of the states you are targeting in your search and browse their listings.

 - Job Fairs: In a small amount of time you can develop relationships with many employers which could result in a future interview or job lead.
-Learn more about upcoming job fairs.
+The South Dakota B.I.G.
+Job Fair and Augustana's Experience Expo both take place early in the spring semester.

 - LinkedIn: Research organizations, connect with Augustana alumni and search for openings using LinkedIn Jobs.
 If you know who will be interviewing you, view their profile before their conversation.
 Meet with Success Center staff to optimize your profile to ensure you appear at the top of recruiters' search results.
 As with any social media platform, be professional at all times to maintain a positive personal brand.